joshwright10/NexthinkPSUtils/docs/functions/Get-NxtRemoteActionUsageInMetrics.md

 ### -RemoteActionXMLPath
 Specifies the XML file containing an export of the Remote Action from the Nexthink Finder.
-This must be a single Remote Action in a single XML file.

 ```yaml
 Type: System.String